 But winter?
 As a matter of fact, yes!

 I had heard good things about a diner-style restaurant on the north side of Hwy 11/17 as you enter the village from the east.
-When I arrived for lunch, I discovered that the restaurant had undergone a name change (but fortunately not a menu change) the previous week.
-It is called The Eddy, with a vibe that’s evolving to fit its gastropub fare.
+When I arrived for lunch, I discovered The Eddy, a great little spot with a vibe that fits its gastropub fare.

 Tempted by the Ploughman’s Platter (homemade crackers, house-smoked back bacon, fruit, pickled preserves, and local cheeses, $8) and the Hot Gobbler (bacon-wrapped roasted turkey, sage stuffing, and homemade cranberry sauce with sweet potato fries, $13), I ultimately chose the $10 pasta special, tender shells in a cream sauce with mushrooms and bacon, which was delicious and flavourful without over-the-top richness.